18 July 2022 –

 Gender and the UNCAC

-The UNCAC is mute on the issue of corruption.
+The UNCAC is mute on the issue of gender.
 The word “gender” is absent from the text of the convention and no amendments have been made to the text in this regard.
 The Conference of the States Parties (CoSP), through three resolutions (see here, here and here), has made specific references to “gender”, “women” or incorporating “a gender perspective” and recent CoSPs have featured side events on the nexus between gender and corruption.

 Furthermore, the Political Declaration of the 2021 UN General Assembly Special Session on Corruption (UNGASS) includes a commitment of States Parties to the UNCAC to improve their, “understanding of the links between gender and corruption, including the ways in which corruption may affect women and men differently… promote gender equality and women’s empowerment, including through mainstreaming in relevant legislation, policy development, research, projects, and programs, as appropriate and in accordance with fundamental principles of domestic law.”